Does Sweetened Condensed Milk Spoil? A B2B Shelf-Life and Storage Guide

 SCM earns its place by delivering built-in sweetness, dairy solids for body and browning, and a shelf-stable format — no fluid milk cold chain needed before broaching.

-- Baked goods — key lime pie, tres leches, buttercream, glazes
+• Baked goods — key lime pie, tres leches, buttercream, glazes, vanilla pound cake with a cinnamon topping

-When using sweetened condensed milk in a recipe or prepared dish, its shelf life will depend on the other ingredients used.
+When using sweetened condensed milk in recipes or prepared dishes, its shelf life will depend on the other ingredients used.

 Dulce de leche: controlled Maillard browning of SCM, either simmered after transfer to a heatproof container or made at scale in jacketed kettles.
 Never heat a sealed or damaged can.
 Prepared dulce de leche inherits SCM’s post-open shelf life — refrigerate airtight, use within two weeks.